From 12:00 pm Thursday until 12:30pm Sunday

 A little bit about Jeane…

 From a young age, I’ve been fascinated with yarn and all the things you can do with it.
 I think the earliest project I remember is starting a needlepoint butterfly and “accidentally” leaving it at my auntie’s house.
 It was proof that all things yarn are magical when Santa returned it to me - completely finished.
 This led to an education in textiles and fashion but I was led astray to pursue both fashion and computers under various corporate umbrellas.

 I finally started my own yarn company in 2005 as a way to continue exploring that lost magic.
 Elemental Affects (a U.S. yarn company) started out specializing in breed-specific yarns sourced from our local farms and processed wholly in the United States.
 Along the way, I’ve branched out to include a little bling (silk from China) but always designing yarns that deliver quality construction and celebrate the characteristics of various sheep breeds.

 Accommodations and Costs

-The cost for the weekend is $975 and includes three 3-hour classes, an appointment with the Knit Doctor, an appointment with the design doctor, 3 continental breakfasts, 2 lunches, 2 dinners, an invitation to our cocktail party Friday night, a SWAG bag, and fun, fun, fun!!!
+The cost for the weekend is $975 and includes three 3-hour classes, an appointment with the Knit and design doctors, 3 continental breakfasts, 2 lunches, 2 dinners, an invitation to our cocktail party Friday night, a SWAG bag, and fun, fun, fun!!!